AI email render-ation sensation, part II

 We later discovered Imgix’s entropy setting.
 The idea behind it is that the most “interesting” part of an image is the area of high contrast.
 By setting “crop=entropy,” we can now crop to the most “significant” part of an image.
 Imgix is a great tool that we use in every news brief.

 Try sending smarter, easier, better newsletters today (for free).

 Another great tool we use is Email on Acid (EOA).
 We use EOA to test the responsive layout and look of our emails across multiple email clients.
 EOA gives us the ability to quickly view what our email will look like on over 80 email clients.
 Viewing our designs over multiple email clients is important.
 As I mentioned earlier, the top three email clients, iPad, iPhone, and Gmail are included in EOA’s test summary (Figure 3).

 Also, there are several versions of Outlook in EOA’s test summary.
 Outlook can be troublesome when trying to get an email layout to render properly.
 By utilizing EOA’s email client test summary, we can ensure that our clients will receive a great looking news brief.

 In the first part of our series, we briefly discussed how we build responsive email designs by using a combination of inky and Jinja templating languages.
 We also touched on the technique we use for image cropping to highlight the most “significant part” of an image.
 Lastly, we covered the comprehensive test summary offered by Email on Acid.

 Why is this important?
-At rasa.io our core purpose is to better inform the world.
+At rasa.io, our core purpose is to better inform the world.
 One way of informing the world is through our daily newsletters.
 The reason we exist is to help people engage with relevant information more frequently.
-That’s why.
+That’s why it’s so important.

-Are you ready to take your emailing to the next level and leverage artificial intelligence to generate content that your users want to read?
+Are you ready to take your email to the next level and leverage artificial intelligence to generate content all your users want to read?
 Are you ready to give your brand a boost?
 Contact the experts at rasa.io today.